 The production of Spunlaced fabrics is not relegated to staple fiber use, as it is possible to spunlace a spunbond fabric.
-The spunbond could be employed as a scrim for use with staple fibers or can be used either in prebonded or non pre-bonded form.
+The spunbond could be employed as a scrim for use with staple fibers or can be used either in pre-bonded or non pre-bonded form.
 The selection of injector energy will depend on the objective and form in which the spunbond is used.
 An example where high injector strength might be desired is when the fusion points of the spunbond need to be weakened (providing a better hand), whereas lower (relative) injector energies may be used to entangle staple fiber to the Spunbond fabric, creating a composite type of fabric.

 The weight range, and the MD/CD tensile and elongation requirements will help to determine the arrangement of web and batt forming machinery.
 This arrangement will also help determine the line speeds, although it does not necessarily dictate the production rates (kg/hour), as this determined by the doffing speeds and web weights of the carding machine(s).
-For example, a line operating with a card/crosslapper/ batt drafting machine arrangement may have line speeds of 50 meters per minute as compared to in-line carding which may have speeds of 200+ meters per minute, but the kg/hour production may be similar.
+For example, a line operating with a card/crosslapper/ batt drafting machine arrangement may have line speeds of 50 meters per minute as compared to in-line carding which may have speeds of 200+ meters per minute, but the kg/hour production may be similar, depending upon the number of cards employed, their working widths, web weights and doffing speeds.

-The range of fabric weight produced on Spunlace lines is normally between 30 to $400 \text{ g/m}^2$ (~1 - 12 opsy).
+The range of fabric weight produced on Spunlace lines is normally between 30 to 400 g/m ( $\sim$ 1 - 12 opsy).
 The fabrics will have strength proprieties which will enable usage in a wide range of finished good s applications, with the largest growth potential in areas like home furnishings and textile replacement fabrics.
 If there are additional requirements which are not characteristically inherent in the Spunlaced fabric, then they can be added either before or after the Through Air Dryer.